playablefashion/spl/Buzzkill/README.md

 - Demonstrate the equivalence of selecting an object in the Hierarchy vs selecting an object in the Scene view.
 - Explain the Inspector Tab as a listing of all the components on the selected object
 - Explain the GameObject–Component relationship, highlighting that GameObjects are collections of Components, and Components specify the way a GameObject behaves.
 [Unity’s video](https://unity3d.com/learn/tutorials/topics/interface-essentials/game-objects-and-components?playlist=17090) on the subject is a good resource for this.
+  - A Component represents a single behavior in a game.
+For example, "jump when spacebar is pressed" or "take damage when colliding with enemies" or "play a bored animation when the player hasn't pressed a button in a minute".
+Unity has some built in Components, but game developers write their own components in C# or UnityScript.
+  - A GameObject is a container for Components.
+GameObjects represent "things in a game", and everything in a game is a GameObject.
+Examples include, player characters, enemies, powerups, platforms, backgrounds.
+  - Unity allows you to write general Components and mix and match them on GameObjects to build bigger and bigger games.
+  - The Buzzkill project includes several custom Components in the `Code` folder that you can show your students.
 - Demonstrate equivalence of moving objects in the scene tab and manipulating values in the object's transform component.
 - Have students hack values in the scene and observe the effects on the game.
 Some suggested hacks are listed below and mentioned in the digital worksheet.